MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOTenantRestrictedSearchAllowedList.md

 Remove-SPOTenantRestrictedSearchAllowedList -SitesListFileUrl .\AllowList.csv
 ```

-This example lets the admin add the sites to the allowed list by giving a CSV file.
-Add the list of site URL’s in URL column.
+This example lets the administrator remove the sites from the allowed list by giving a CSV file containing the list of site URLs.

 ## PARAMETERS